opensensorhub/osh-addons/sensors/positioning/sensorhub-driver-trupulse/README.md

 ### Communication Docs
 https://lasertech.com/themencode-pdf-viewer/?file=https://lasertech.com/wp-content/uploads/TruPulse-i-Series-Communication-Protocols-and-Commands.pdf#zoom=auto&pagemode=none

+# Configure the Trupulse LRF
+The Trupulse LRF has the functionality to connnect to classic BT and BLE.
+You may need to switch the devices bt mode in order to connect it to the LRF driver through OSH.
+Here are the steps to do that:
+1. Long press Menu button and the Bluetooth option will be displayed.
+2. Press the Navigation button to display the Bluetooth options (bt OFF, bt On, bt bLE)
+3. Short press Select button to accept the Bluetooth option and return to the Measurement Mode.
+• Short Press the Menu button to save option and navigate to the Pulse options.
+• Short Press the FIRE button to exit and not save the option.

+>**BT Options:**
+  • OFF: Turns the Bluetooth communications off.
+  • bt bLE: Turns the Bluetooth Low Energy (BLE) on.
+(Android & iOS devices)
+  • bt On: Turns the Bluetooth Classic communications on (Windows & Android devices).

 # Connection Steps:
 - Pair the LRF to the Android Device
 - On the Android device, open the Bluetooth settings